Oh I love them because they know more then photographers and put us all in the same box and…

 “Some parts of the venue may be dark, will you bring addition lighting to set up?”
 Err, that would remove any element of being candid away from how I work.
 And what part of working with available light and working at a good stealthy pace did I not make clear?

 “Can I get a mixture of colour treatments?”
 Treatments?

 “Do you offer unlimited editing of photos?”

 Do I offer unlimited editing of photos?
 You’d have to read that one at least twice, it really beggars belief.
-Does any credible photographer with self respect need to be told to go back and re edit, and then re edit some more?
+Does any credible photographer with self respect need to be told to go back and re edit?
+And then re edit some more?
 I don’t think I could be clearer with regards my work ethic.

-Yes, I use pretty decent equipment, but that’s not the point.
+Ya, I use pretty decent equipment, but that’s not the point.